 - Many people choose to raise their own cannabis as they would any kitchen herb, so they have a regular supply.

-- Caregivers find edibles easier to administer and manage for patients suffering after effects of chemotherapy or spending their final days in hospice.
+- Caregivers find edibles easier to administer and manage for patients suffering after the effects of chemotherapy or spending their final days in hospice.

-But, ingested cannabis works differently on the body and brain, and misuse threatens some problems.
+However, ingested cannabis works differently on the body and brain, and misuse threatens some problems.

 The ingestion mechanism

 When users ingest cannabis in the form of baked goods or hard candies, the experience of a high takes longer to click in.
 It may take some two hours for the THC to be released into the bloodstream because of the digestive process that begins when the THC reaches the stomach.

 THC is not water-soluble, so it metabolizes in the liver.
 Less than 20 percent of the released cannabinoids reach the bloodstream, so the high intensity comes on later and lasts longer than with smoking.

 That presents the risk that users will misread the process and resort to heavier and more frequent doses in their consumption.
 The primary difficulty in measuring dosage and calculating results makes setting standards and safeguards difficult.
 Even if the state regulates content, the needs and reactions of users will vary.

 Chances are that the medical marijuana market alone – for baked goods, candies, lozenges, oils, powders, and tinctures - will create a demand for standardized ingredients, calculated dosage, and informative labels.
 That will not do away with homegrown and homemade edible products, but it will serve a market that seeks to consume cannabis responsibly.